-- Wear support bras to reduce breast pain and swelling.
+- Firstly, wear support bras to reduce breast pain and swelling.

-- Apply prescribed ointment for your surgical incisions to prevent infection.
+- Secondly, apply prescribed ointment to your surgical incisions, this helps prevent infection.

-- Take your pain relievers and anti-inflammatory medications to manage discomfort.
+- Thirdly, ensure you take your pain relievers and anti-inflammatory medications to manage discomfort.

-- Wear loose-fitting, breathable clothes to promote comfort and prevent injury to the incision site.
+- It is also advisable to wearing loose-fitting, breathable clothes, as it promotes comfort and prevents injury to the incision site.

-- Avoid strenuous activities to prevent tension on the healing wound.
+- Another self help stratagy is to avoid strenuous activities to prevent tension on the healing wound.

 Can You Still Breastfeed After Breast Augmentation?